StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 #### Open-Drain

-To understand what open drain means, we need to look at the anatomy of a MOSFET transistor.
+To understand what open-drain means, we need to look at the anatomy of a MOSFET transistor.
 The MOSFET (NMOS in this case) has three terminals.

 - Drain (spoiler-alert this is the "drain" part of "open-drain")
 - Gate